Zero6992/chatGPT-discord-bot/README.md

 1. Get API key from https://x.ai/api
 2. Add to `.env`: `GROK_KEY=your_api_key_here`

-Use `/provider` command in Discord to switch between available providers!
+Use `/provider` command in Discord to switch between available providers

 ## Image Generation